+• Automotive: Use of sold products

-- CURRENT VERSION AT - Automotive dependence of the sold products Automotive dependence of the sold products Automatic and the sold products Automati - Consumer Packaged Goods: Purchased goods and services - Electronics: Use of sold products - Food Processing: Purchased good and services - Gas Distribution and Retail: Use of sold products - Logistics: Upstream transportation and distribution - Oil & Gas: Use of sold products
+Chemicals: End of life treatment of sold products

+• Consumer Packaged Goods: Purchased goods and services

+• Electronics: Use of sold products

+Food Processing: Purchased good and services Gas Distribution and Retail: Use of sold products Logistics: Upstream transportation and distribution

+Oil & Gas: Use of sold products

-Products can have direct use-phase emissions, such as when an appliance uses electricity or when an airconditioner emits refrigerants.
+Products can have direct use-phase emissions, such as when an appliance uses electricity or when an air-conditioner emits refrigerants.
 Products may also have indirect use phase emissions; for example, apparel when washed with hot water or food when cooked.
-Under the GHG Protocol Scope 3 Standard, direct usephase emissions must be reported in scope 3 inventories, while indirect use-phase emissions are optional.
-Companies may therefore exclude indirect use phase emissions from the scope 3 target boundary, although including them in the boundary is encouraged when those emissions are significant.32 See the GHG Protocol Scope 3 Standard for a list of products that generate direct and indirect use-phase emissions.
+Under the GHG Protocol Scope 3 Standard, direct use-phase emissions must be reported in scope 3 inventories, while indirect use-phase emissions are optional.
+Companies may therefore exclude indirect use phase emissions from the scope 3 target boundary, although including them in the boundary is encouraged when those emissions are significant.
+See the GHG Protocol Scope 3 Standard for a list of products that generate direct and indirect use-phase emissions.